GfSE/SAF-Specification/stakeholders.md

   ***Rationale:  In my role, I need to assess if the systems interfaces are compatible with external systems.***
 * What is the task executed by an organization, enterprise, or operational entity in the Operational Context?
-* What kind of conceptual items (energy, material, information, etc.) are exchanged between the system and external entities?

-  ***Rationale:  In my role, I need to coordinate external interfaces with external partners.***
 * What operational capabilities are defined?
-* What operational exchanges do operational performers need to consume or provide?
 * What operational process activities shall be executed during the execution of an operational story?
-* What performers or resources are necessary to operate the intended solution?
 * What physical items (energy, material, information, etc.) are exchanged within the system?

   ***Rationale:  In my role, I use them as basis for understanding interfaces on physical level.***
 * What possible threads of operational process activities have to be carried out to achieve the operational story main and alternative goals?
 * What services are expected from external entities?
 * What system elements are make-items, reuse items, or COTS?
+* Where and what are the geographical and physical locations of the intended or proposed elements of the solution?
 * Which Stakeholders are relevant to the system and might impose requirements?

   ***Rationale:  In my role, I need to give feedback on existing or missing stakeholders.***
 * Which Viewpoints are present
+* Which are the external physical entities the system interacts with in the given context?
+* Which are the given contexts the system is embedded and utilized in?
+* Which are the protocols for exchanging items on a specific interface?

+  ***Rationale:  In my role, I need to asses if the usage of protocols on interfaces is compatible with the system lifecyle concepts.***
 * Which conceptual Logical Elements are allocated to Physical Elements in the physical architecture

   ***Rationale:  In my role, I have to check that all aspects of the logical concept (specification) are allocated to physical elements (with assigned design authorities).***
-* Which design level data / energy / material definitions are used on an interface of a physical architecture element?

-  ***Rationale:  In my role, I orchestrate interface agreements between architecture elements, and between the system and elements of the system context.***
 * Which functions are allocated to a Logical Element of the logical architecture?
 * Which functions will the system provide?